There’s nothing quite like riding a good ole’ cruiser skateboard.

 But there are so many out there; choosing can be confusing.

 Over the past few years, I’ve bought and tested a ton of cruisers.
-This list is a compilation of the best cruiser skateboards that I can confidently recommend.
+This list is a compilation of the best cruiser skateboards I can confidently recommend.
 Then, at the end, I’ll share some best practices for choosing based on your riding style.

 Loaded Ballona